Terms & Conditions

 Escalation to Ofsted or the Families’ Information Service if unresolved.

 Complaints relating to safeguarding should be directed immediately to safeguarding@willowtreechildcare.co.uk.
-The nursery maintains a confidential Complaints Log and uses feedback to improve service quality.

 7. Parent Responsibilities and Code of Conduct

-At Willow Tree Childcare, we regard a respectful, collaborative relationship with parents and carers as essential to each child’s wellbeing and development.
 By accepting a place, parents and carers agree to comply with nursery policies and engage in cooperative and respectful communication.

 Parents and carers are expected to: